Institut d'Etudes Françaises d'Avignon, under the auspices

 course in French at a third-year college level or the equivalent.

-At the Palais du Roure and during all activities of the Institut, students are required to converse only in French.
+At the Médiathèque Ceccano and during all activities of the Institut, students are required to converse only in French.
 Students will be asked to sign a pledge agreeing to comply with this rule.

 During the Avignon Festival, students will have an opportunity to attend plays produced by various French drama groups.
-The architectural wealth of Provence will be explored during weekend excursions.
-These trips include attendance at concerts and plays at nearby Festivals.
+The cultural and architectural wealth of Provence will be explored on Wednesdays.

 Men and women students of high academic achievement who have completed the equivalent of three years of college-level French may apply for admission.
 All applications should be accompanied by a transcript of the student's full academic record and by letters from the academic advisor and from a professor of French.
 Preference will be given to applicants under the age of thirty who are prepared for careers in fields where a knowledge of France and its language may be required, such as teaching, foreign service or international affairs.
 Qualified French students are also admitted as auditors to certain courses given at the Institut.
 All students must agree to abide by the self-government rules of the group.
 The Institut reserves the right to exclude at any time a student whose conduct or academic work is unsatisfactory.
 In such cases the Institut fee will neither be refunded nor remitted in whole or in part.

-APPLICANTS REQUESTING SCHOLARSHIP WILL NEED TO COMPLETE A SCHOLARSHIP REQUEST APPLICATION.
-THE DUE DATE FOR ALL APPLICATION MATERIALS IS MARCH 1, 2013.
+APPLICANTS REQUESTING SCHOLARSHIP WILL FIRST NEED TO COMPLETE A SCHOLARSHIP REQUEST APPLICATION.

-Students live with French families, in a French Foyer mostly under a demi-pension (breakfast and dinner) arrangement.
+Students live with French families, mostly under a demi-pension (breakfast and dinner) arrangement.
 This residential plan insures both the development of fluency in French and intimate contact with French life and customs.
 In recent years, private rooms and studios have also been available.
 All housing options will be announced in early April.

 * includes one-way train fare from Paris to Avignon, excursions, plays and concerts in Provence